 God possesses unfathomable wisdom about how we are wired.
 His Word instructs us in the way we should go – not just in the outward way to behave, but in the care of souls.

 Rejoice with those who rejoice and mourn with those who mourn ~ Romans 12:15

 The Lord is pressing those words into my heart.
 It’s so easy to want to push others (or ourselves) forward out of despair into hope.
 Unfortunately, rushing someone into healing can be like pulling a flower open instead of letting it bloom in due season.
 On the day you pry and prod, there is immediate beauty, but in the long run, there was something essential missed which does damage.

 I’m becoming increasingly sensitive to this reality.
 I want to give a wide berth to God and to be with Him and those who hurt in their mourning rather than rushing on to premature and poorly rooted hope.
 A fine line exists between shedding light into darkness and prodding someone past their emotions into intellect.
 True hope must be owned by the soul.
-That is the hope that does not disappoint, and it usually comes by walking the trail of adversity.
+The hope that does not disappoint usually comes by walking the trail of adversity.